TechPranali/streaming-05-smart-smoker/README.md

 3. Ensure your environment has `pika` installed, or you can reuse the library from an earlier module by copying the relevant files.

 ### Code Overview:
-2. **Function `send_data_to_queue`**: Encodes and sends temperature data to the designated RabbitMQ queue.
+2. **Emiter Script Function `push_to_queue`**: Establishes a connection to RabbitMQ and sends the encoded temperature data to the designated RabbitMQ queue.
+It ensures that the queue is declared as durable.queue.
-3. **Function `process_data`**: Iterates through 'smoker-temps.csv', skips the header, and processes each row.
-It converts time and temperature readings into binary messages, which are then dispatched to the appropriate queue based on the data's channel.
+3. **Emiter Script Function Function `process_csv_and_send`**: Reads the temperature data from 'smoker-temps.csv' every 30 seconds.
+It skips the header row and processes each subsequent row.
+It converts the time and temperature readings into binary messages and sends them to the appropriate RabbitMQ queue based on the channel (smoker, food A, or food B).

 ### Screenshots:
 Here are visual representations of our system in action: